taflaj/micro/README.md

 ## Router ##

 The router is listening on port 8001 by default.
-It receives a message through http PUT, passes it as http PUT requests to the necessary services, collects the response, and returns it as a simple http response to the caller.
+It receives a message through http POST, passes it as http POST requests to the necessary services, collects the response, and returns it as a simple http response to the caller.

 Before a service can be called, it must register itself with the router, and then unregister before it becomes inactive.